felix-appsmith/appsmith-quick-datasources/README.md

 ngrok tcp 1433
 ```
 4. Follow our guide to create a [SqlServer](https://docs.appsmith.com/reference/datasources/querying-mssql)
-   - Use the URL provided by the Ngrok command as the *host* on your connection settings.
+   - Use the URL provided by the Ngrok command as the *host* in your connection settings.
 5. default database name: ` master `
-6. User Name: `sa`
+6. Username: `appsmith`
-7. Password: ` mssql1Ipw `
+7. Password: ` appsmith `
 8. Happy hacking!

 ### 📧 SMTP

-1. Copy the provaider docker-compose.yml [for SMTP](/SMTP/docker-compose.yaml)
+1. Copy the provider docker-compose.yml [for SMTP](/SMTP/docker-compose.yaml)
 ```yaml
 version: '3'
 services: